Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 We will always support the latest 2 versions with new components and features, we will only be doing bug features for the third-latest version, however.

-## Patch Notes: 13.0.7
+## Patch Notes: 13.1.0
-- Breaking change with styles.
-We have a Tool on docs that will convert your hex palette to RGB values.
+Added a new set of command components.
+Please head over to docs to view them.

 ## Getting started: